If you are in the process of buying a home, you may have heard the term, “zero lot line”, come up.

 They often share walls with adjacent homes and have little yard space.

 This means that you may hear a lot of noise from your neighbors or the street due to close proximity.

 If you’re looking to eliminate noise from neighbors, traffic, or loud pedestrians, then it may be best to select a different option.

 6. How do zoning laws work for zero lot line homes?

 Regulations decide whether a lot will be zoned for a zero lot line house or not.

-This is predetermined by the land developer and the city.
+This is predetermined by the city.

 7. How do you know if this kind of home is for you?

 If you’re on the fence about whether this is the right housing option for you, read through the following list.

 Zero lot line properties are a lot more popular in urban renewal settings.